 For example, in the image of the "Select tag placement for production" step given above, documents with the GOLDFYNCH tag will have "GoldFynch Documents" stamped on them.

-- To edit the text that is stamped on tagged documents, click on the edit button against a tag where it displays "Appears as <tag name>"
+- To edit the text that is stamped on tagged documents, click on the edit icon (the pencil) against a tag where it displays "Appears as <tag name>"

 You can learn more about Bates Stamping in detail in this article.